pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 **_<div align="center">This blog was written by Patrick Farley, Associate Principal Solutions Architect (Red Hat) </div>_** **_<div align="center">and Hans-Joachim Edert, Advisory Business Solutions Manager (SAS Institute) </div>_**

-In this two-part blog, we will provide some basic technical information about SAS Viya, as well as a reference architecture for SAS Viya on Red Hat OpenShift Container Platform (OCP).
-This reference architecture will show how SAS Viya is containerized to run with Kubernetes on Red Hat OpenShift.

-A few introductory words before we get into the technical details.
+In this two-part blog, we will provide essential technical information about SAS Institute's latest analytic platform, [SAS Viya](https://www.sas.com/en_us/software/viya.html), as well as a reference architecture for deploying SAS Viya on Red Hat OpenShift Container Platform (OCP).
+Also, make sure to take a look at the second installment of this blog, where we will discuss security, machine management and storage considerations.
+Let’s start with a few introductory words before we get into the technical details.

 Since the launch of SAS Viya in 2020, SAS has offered a fully containerized analytic platform based on a cloud-native architecture.
 Due to the scale of the platform, SAS Viya requires Kubernetes as an underlying runtime environment and takes full advantage of the native benefits of this technology.

 SAS supports numerous Kubernetes distributions, both in the public and private cloud.
 In fact, many SAS customers - partly due to specific use cases that do not allow otherwise from a regulatory perspective, but also due to strategic considerations - prefer to run their application infrastructure in a private cloud environment.

 In these cases, Red Hat OpenShift provides an optimal foundation for the SAS software stack.
-OpenShift offers both a hardened Kubernetes with many highly valued enterprise features as an execution platform, but also comes with an extensive ecosystem with a particular focus on supporting DevSecOps capabilities.
+OpenShift offers both a hardened Kubernetes with many highly valued enterprise features as an execution platform, but also comes with an extensive ecosystem with a particular focus on [supporting DevSecOps capabilities](https://www.redhat.com/en/partners/devsecops).

 SAS and Red Hat have enjoyed a productive partnership for more than a decade - while Red Hat Enterprise Linux was the preferred operating system in earlier SAS releases, today SAS has based their container images on the Red Hat Universal Base Image.